tc39/notes/meetings/2025-11/november-18.md

 OFR: Okay.
 Fair.
 All right.
 So then maybe my comment, I think—especially if like this long if else chains, there is not even a way how you could syntactically write it as you say, transpilation needs a function.
 You cannot actually write it syntactically, you cannot say, okay.
 It starts here and it ends here with curly braces as far as I understand.
 And so that I would think is a bit concerning.
 Yeah.
 Like, I think historically, it’s difficult for implementation and transpiler to always get the scopes correct.
 That might be an argument to do the simpler thing.
 And yeah.
 Especially if you think about the future interactions with—with using and with all of these kinds of things, it could get quite tricky to get it correct and understandable.
 So I think slight preference for making it—for making it visible in the else as well.

 CDA: All right.
 We have a couple more minutes.
-There’s a reply from Nicolo
+There’s a reply from NRO

 NRO: Yeah.
 I think the transpilation would make it difficult.
 Regardless of which direction we go, we give a unique name to the variable.
 We need some use cases.
 But that’s not the common case.
 Like, the common case is letter const.
 It could be transpiled the other way.

 CDA: There are several items in the queue.
-Devin, do you want to take a look at the queue and cherry pick
+DRO, do you want to take a look at the queue and cherry pick?

 DRO: Is there anyone that is particularly in favour of the idea of not exposing it in the else?